onyeka-hub/darey-projects-2-3-4/project-3-MERN-STACK.md

 **Note**: The command above installs both nodejs and npm.
 NPM is a package manager for Node like apt for Ubuntu, it is used to install Node modules & packages and to manage dependency conflicts.

-Verify the node installation and Verify the node installation with the command below
+Verify the node installation with the command below

 ```
 node -v